howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Shave yak until the github actions stops complaining

 - [ ] BE validation throughgoing thoughts
+- [ ] scream-if-production, then make test handlers that are wrapped in it
 - [ ] FF BE authn/authz

 - [ ] Hooking up to buddy authn